hyperledger-labs/splice/cluster/README.md

 following grants must be made within `da-cn-images` to the default compute service account within the new cluster.

-* The service account must have access to the Artifact Registry within `da-cn-images`.
+* The service account must have access to the [Google Artifact Registry](https://console.cloud.google.com/artifacts?&project=da-cn-images) within `da-cn-images`.
 * The service account must have Read-Only access to the `release-bundles` Google Storage bucket.

 ### Docker Image Hosting